kazuar/kazuar.github.io/_posts/2017-9-18-markdown-app.md

 1. Editor and preview panes.
 2. Split screen between the editor and preview panes that can be dynamically moved.
-3. Support for code blocks and code language highlightings.
+3. Support for code blocks and code language highlighting.
-4. Support for saving and syncing notes on github.
+4. Support for saving and syncing notes on GitHub.
-5. A heirarchy of notebooks and markdown notes.
+5. A hierarchy of notebooks and markdown notes.
 6. Support for Latex / math equations in the editor.
 7. Ability to group different notebooks with a shared topic.
 8. Ability to share some notebooks on GitHub and other notebooks on Dropbox, Google Docs, etc.